-Add a grippy Santoprene handle in blaze-orange (easy to find!) with aggressive jimping for even more grip, and you’ve got a tool to get the job done in the field.
+Add a grippy Santoprene handle in blaze orange (easy to find!) with aggressive jimping for even more grip, and you’ve got a tool to get the job done in the field.
 A gut-hook-equipped model is also available.
 Benchmade makes the Steep Country in the U.S.

 This is my personal favorite hunting knife.
 I have used it to quarter and process multiple elk.
-At the end of these fairly significant jobs, it remains usefully sharp even before hitting the whetstone to fine-tune again.
+At the end of these fairly significant jobs, it remains usefully sharp even before hitting the Wicked Edge GO sharpener to fine-tune again.
 Not many knives can do that job and still retain a keen edge.

 A less expensive model ($70) is available in 420HC steel.
-Made in the USA.
+These are made in the USA.

 Bill Moran has more than 50 years of experience designing knives.
 All that knowledge goes into this drop-point hunting knife by Spyderco that carries his name.

-New for 2019, the Benchmade Altitude is incredibly light at just 1.67 ounces.
+Introduced in 2019, the Benchmade Altitude ($200) is incredibly light at just 1.67 ounces.
 But it packs huge capability into this ultralight package thanks to the premium S90V steel construction.
-It’s a simple design that is almost entirely steel, with a couple of carbon fiber micro-scales and abundant jimping to add grip.
+It’s a simple design that’s almost entirely steel, with a couple of carbon fiber micro-scales and abundant jimping to add grip.

 We put it to the test hunting in Colorado in 2019 and 2020 to great success.
 Read our full Benchmade Altitude review here.